unbit/uwsgi-docs/Ring.rst

 The Clojure/Ring JVM request handler
 ====================================

-Thanks to the JVM pluging available from 1.9, Clojure web app can be run on uWSGI.
+Thanks to the :doc:`JVM` plugin available from 1.9, Clojure web app can be run on uWSGI.

 The supported webserver-gatway standard is Ring: